menu

 Demographics

+North Oaks is a somewhat ethnically-diverse city.
 The people who call North Oaks home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of North Oaks residents report their race to be White, followed by Asian.
-Important ancestries of people in North Oaks include German, Irish, English, Scandinavian, and Swedish.
+Important ancestries of people in North Oaks include German, Irish, English, Scandinavian, and Norwegian.

 The most common language spoken in North Oaks is English.
-Other important languages spoken here include Chinese and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.

 Notable & Unique Neighborhood Characteristics